 The Cornerstone – Our Primary Logo

-The Cornerstone is the preferred logo for use on all external communications and its usage must comply with the specifications outlined below.
+The Cornerstone with the tagline is the preferred logo for use on all external communications and its usage must comply with the specifications outlined below.
 The Cornerstone is property of the University of Guelph and cannot be used without expressed consent.
 When reproducing the Cornerstone, always use the authorized logo files from the electronic files provided in the guide.

 - The tagline must be used with the Cornerstone on all external marketing communications and documents (such as brochures, banners, magazines, viewbook).
 This allows the recipient to become familiar with the brand, especially when encountering it for the first time.